vacp2p/rfc/content/docs/rfcs/14/README.md

 This field holds the Unix epoch time in nanoseconds.
 Omitting it means the timestamp is unspecified.

+The `ephemeral` field MAY be filled out to signify the transient nature of the message.
+Omitting it means the message is permananent, and must be added to the store.
+See [13/WAKU2-STORE](/spec/13) for more details.

 ## Payloads

 Payloads are implemented using [protocol buffers v3](https://developers.google.com/protocol-buffers/).